 Agency Power of Attorney Requirements

 Carrington Mortgage Services, LLC (CMS) is actively monitoring the spread of COVID-19 (coronavirus) throughout the United States and its potential impact to our borrowers and loan originations.
 Our ability to continue to serve our customers is a top priority and this bulletin will be updated as additional Agency guidance related to powers of attorney is received.
-This bulletin has updated effective dates.
-The changes are shown in red.
+This bulletin has been updated with FHA guidance.
+The changes are shown in red font.

 FNMA Temporary Flexibilities for Powers of Attorney

-Effective: Unless otherwise noted in this section below, these flexibilities are effective immediately for all loans in process and remain in place for all loan applications until further notice.
+Effective: Unless otherwise noted in this section below, these flexibilities are effective immediately for all loans in process and remain in place for loans with application dates on or before May 17, 2020.

 Selling Guide, B8-5-05, Requirements for Use of a Power of Attorney, contains FNMA requirements for powers of attorney.
-For all loan applications until further notice, the following additional requirements for using a power of attorney apply:
+For loans with application dates on or before May 17, 2020, the following additional requirements for using a power of attorney apply:

 - All powers of attorney must include the address of the mortgaged property.

 - The existing FNMA Selling Guide conditions allowing persons “connected to the transaction” to serve as an attorney-in-fact or agent in refinance transactions will also now apply to purchase transactions as well as limited cash-out refinances.
 This includes all the related current requirements applicable to limited cash-out refinance transactions involving these persons in the FNMA Selling Guide (that is, excluding lender employees, limiting by loan amount and property location, requiring a recorded Internet session after the borrower has received proposed loan documents, and mandating retention of the recording).